 This very silky, fragrance-free waterless eye cream from Dr. Denese comes in a jar, which is a crying shame because most of its best ingredients won't remain stable for long in this type of packaging (see More Info for details).
 The "Cooling Wand" this comes with is an interesting way to apply this product, but not essential.
 Besides, you need to consider how you're going to store the wand to keep it clean—just tossing it in a drawer and digging it out daily won't cut it!

-Even though you don't need an eye cream, if you choose to use one anyway it should be a formula like this—but in better packaging.
+If you choose to use one anyway it should be a formula like this—but in better packaging.
 The mix of antioxidants and repairing ingredients this contains is quite good.

 - Contains a good mix of antioxidants and repairing ingredients.